Attendance Policy & Excuse Slips

 What happens when a child has unexcused absences?

-After a student has three (3) unexcused absences, by certified and regular mail, the school will send a Parent/Guardian Notice of Truancy letter to the parent/guardian who lives with the child.
-If the child is not living with a biological or adoptive parent, a copy or the notice will also be sent to the biological or adoptive parent, provided that the parent’s mailing address is on file with the school and the parent is not restricted from receiving the information by a court order.
+After a student has three (3) unexcused absences, the school will send a Parent/Guardian Notice of Truancy letter to the parent/guardian who lives with the child.
+If the child is not living with a biological or adoptive parent, a copy of the notice will also be sent to the biological or adoptive parent, provided that the parent’s mailing address is on file with the school and the parent is not restricted from receiving the information by a court order.
 At the high school, students may not make up schoolwork for the period of the unlawful absence.

 If the child continues to have unexcused absences after the school has sent a Parent/Guardian Notice of Truancy letter, the building principal will coordinate a School Attendance Improvement Conference (SAIC) to discuss the child’s absences and develop School Attendance Improvement Plan to improve the child’s attendance, with or without additional services.
 The child’s parent/guardian will be invited and encouraged, although not legally required, to attend the SAIC.